Discretionary Trusts

 When Can You Set Up A Discretionary Trust?

-You two options for establishing this arrangement: setting it up during your lifetime or including it in your Will for activation after your passing.
+You have two options for establishing this arrangement: setting it up during your lifetime or including it in your Will for activation after your passing.

 If you choose to establish it while you’re still alive, please note that it may be subject to inheritance tax if you pass away within seven years.